 Married spouses, and in some instances those in common law relationships, have the ability to make a claim against the other party’s property upon the breakdown of a relationship.
-If upon separation, married spouses are unable to resolve the division of property through negotiation or mediation an application can be brought for one half of the family property.
+If upon separation, married spouses are unable to resolve the division of property through negotiation or mediation, real estate law applications can be brought for one half of the family property.
 The objective in this instance is the division of the value (i.e. an equalization payment), not the property itself.
-This recognizes that the spouses were both equal in the relationship and that both parties contributed to the relationship.
+Real estate law recognizes that the spouses were both equal in the relationship and that both parties contributed to the relationship.
 In Ontario, property which is subject to this division is referred to as Net Family Property.

 All property, i.e., household contents, pensions, and vehicles, are included in the division with certain exceptions: gifts provided by a third party to only one spouse, inheritance solely bequeathed to one spouse, and property agreed to be separate in a valid agreement or contract, are excluded from the family property.

 The matrimonial home which is the home the spouses cohabitated in during the marriage, is fully shared between the spouses.
 This is still the case even if it was acquired before the marriage.

 There are five triggering events that would give rise to a spouse’s right for an equalization of net family property.
 These are:

 - Declaration of Nullity of Marriage;

 - Separation and no reasonable prospect of resumption of cohabitation;

 - “Serious Danger” arises; i.e. one spouse “improvidently depleted” their net family property.

 If the real estate law does proceed to court, there are many considerations in which the court will take into account to determine the property division.